moonsdust/toronto-crimes/README.md

 ## Important Notes
-- Due to the formatting of the `geometry` columns for the "Police Facility Location", "Neighbourhood Crime Rates", and "Neighbourhoods" datasets, they were downloaded as geojson files instead of CSV files.
+- Due to the formatting of the `geometry` columns for the "Police Facility Location" and "Neighbourhood Crime Rates" datasets, they were downloaded as geojson files instead of CSV files.

 ## File Structure